sapegin/sapegin.me/src/content/blog/naming.md

 expect(c2.textContent).toEqual('Name: CheburashkaAge: 12')
 -->

 Here, the name describes how the value is used (domain-specific name) — to check _whether we need to show a greeting_, as opposed to the value itself — _whether the user is a crocodile_.
-This has another benefit: if we decide to change the condition, we don’t need to rename a variable.
+This has another benefit: if we decide to change the condition, we don’t need to rename the variable.

 For example, we could decide to greet crocodiles only in the morning: